-Although by this definition they include hard-bodied plugs and crankbaits, when saltwater fishermen talk about swimbaits they're normally referring to soft-plastic fish-like lures, and it's these lures (which are also known as shads) that we'll feature on here.
+Although by this definition they include hard-bodied plugs and crankbaits, when saltwater fishermen talk about swimbaits they're normally referring to soft plastic fish-like lures, and it's these lures (which are also known as shads and pogies) that we'll feature on here.

 Some are designed specifically for trolling from a boat and others for casting from the shore - and some can be used for both.

-Although much less durable than their hard-moulded cousins - the fishing plugs - they do have a least one advantage over them, and this is it ...
+Although much less durable than their hard-moulded cousins, they do have one significant advantage over them, and this is it...

-When a predator grabs hold of a hard plug he immediately realises his mistake and does his best to get rid of it.
+When a predator grabs hold of a hard plug he immediately realises his mistake and does his best to get rid of it in a hurry.

 Not so, with a soft plastic lure.